Ken Kirtley’s Story

 Spondylolisthesis is a spinal disorder in which a bone (vertebra) slips forward onto the bone below it.
 If the vertebra slips too far, it may press on nerves and cause severe back pain or nerve crowding that produces leg pain or numbness.
 Initial treatment may include rest and medication.
 Severe spondylolisthesis may require surgery.

 More than 3 million Americans are diagnosed with spondylolisthesis each year.
 Risk factors include sports, such as gymnastics and football, which put stress on the bones in the low back.
 In Kirtley’s case, physicians initially believed that he may have broken his isthmus playing football as a child.
 Then, over the years, the vertebra kept sliding forward as he aged.
 Click Here For More Information

 Spinal fusion is essentially a welding process.
 The basic idea is to fuse together the affected vertebrae so they heal into a single, solid bone.
 TLIF back surgery is a technique performed through the back (posterior) part of the spine.
 Bone graft obtained from the patient’s pelvis is placed into the interbody space and alongside the back of the vertebra to be fused.
 To enhance the fusion process, screws and rods are attached to the back of the vertebra, and an interbody fusion space is inserted in the disc space from one side of the spine.
 As the bone graft heals, it fuses the vertebra above and below to form one long bone.
 On average, the fusion process takes six to 12 months.

-In Mr. Kirtley’s case, Dr. Morreale placed a bone graft between the L5 and SI vertebrae in Kirtley’s lumbar spine (low back) because the L5 joint had slipped over the SI vertebra causing significant pain.
+In Mr. Kirtley’s case, a bone graft was placed between the L5 and SI vertebrae in Kirtley’s lumbar spine (low back) because the L5 joint had slipped over the SI vertebra causing significant pain.